ritza-co/kaboom/doc/21-scenes.md

 # Coin collector with Kaboom

-In this tutorial, we're going to a create coin collector game to learn how game scenes work in kaboom.
+In this tutorial, we're going to a create coin collector game to learn how game scenes work in Kaboom.
 In our game, our character will advance through to different levels by collecting all coins at each level.

 ![scenes](scenes.png)

-You can find the code for this tutorial at this [link](https://replit.com/@Ritza/scenes).
+You can find the code for this tutorial at this [link](https://replit.com/@ritza/scenes) or in the embedded code at the end of this tutorial.

 ## Getting started